Mayor-President Sid Edwards names 30 business, political, community figures to join transition team

 Effie Kousalas: A local business consultant.

-Carter Powell Lewis: President of the East Baton Rouge Parish School Board and former social studies teacher.
+Carla Powell Lewis: President of the East Baton Rouge Parish School Board and former social studies teacher.

 Denise Marcelle: Louisiana State Representative for House District 61, which includes parts of North Baton Rouge.